 If You Made a Mistake

 Dig up those 1099-MISC forms you received at the beginning of the year and for previous years as well.
-Take note of the boxes in which the reported payments appear.
-If it’s box 3 but you did not report this income on line 21 of your 1040 when you filed your tax return, all isn’t lost.
+Take note of the boxes in which the reported payments appear, then look at your tax returns.
+If income appears in box 3 but you didn't accurately report it on line 21 of the old 1040, all isn’t lost.

-You can file an amended Form 1040X to move the income from line 12 to line 21 so you don’t have to pay self-employment tax on that money.
+You can file an amended Form 1040X to move the income to the appropriate line so you don’t have to pay self-employment tax on that money.
 It’s recommended that you also include a written explanation telling the IRS that you’re not self-employed and detailing the source of the money.

 Do a Little Tax Planning

 It’s important to remember that this "other income" is not tax-free.
 You must still pay income tax on incentive payments and other types of box 3 income, just not Social Security or Medicare taxes.
-The amount you enter on line 21 will be taxed along with all your other regular income according to your tax bracket.
+The amount you enter on your 1040 will be taxed along with all your other regular income according to your appropriate tax bracket.

-This could mean that the withholding from your other earnings won’t be enough to cover taxes due on the windfall.
+This could mean that the withholding from your other earnings won’t be enough to cover taxes due on the windfall as well.
 Rather than receive a refund, you might owe some tax when you file your return—just not as much as you would have owed if you'd also had to pay FICA taxes.

-You can make estimated payments to the IRS at the time you receive the payments in advance of filing your tax return, but otherwise you can probably expect a tax bill come April if the incentive payments were significant.
+You can make estimated payments to the IRS at the time you receive the payments in advance of filing your tax return, but otherwise you can probably expect a tax bill come April if your incentive payments or other income were significant.